-Leather handbags are cherished accessories known for their elegance, durability, and timeless appeal.
-However, accidents can happen, and one common mishap is spilling oil-based perfume on your leather bag.
+Leather handbags are prized for their long-lasting quality and classic charm.
+However, accidents can occur, and one common issue is spilling oil-based perfume on your leather bag.
+Removing oil-based perfume stains from leather handbags can be tricky, as the oil seeps into the porous surface of the leather.

 Understanding Oil-Based Stains